 While pickled red onions will last up to 3 weeks, they are best when used within 1 week.

 Pickled red onions will last up to 3 weeks, but they are unquestionably best during the first week.
-For one, they are nice and crunchy just after pickling.
-The longer they sit in excess of 1 week, the less crisp and crunchy the are.
+They are crunchiest just after pickling.
+The longer they sit in excess of 1 week, the less crisp and crunchy they are.

 The sky’s the limit!
 You can pickle almost any vegetable.
 A few of my favorites are: cucumbers, shallots, fennel, thinly sliced carrots, mushrooms, radishes!